 Examples: any software or system, software or hardware, that is established in production now but requires upgrade or functionality enhancements

 These projects could be changes required by the vendor such as upgrades or upgrades or enhancements requested by the business owner.
 Changes include functionality upgrades to systems and services (hardware and software), including changes to code, logic, or architecture of an application or report.

 Criteria for IT Projects

-	In addition to belonging to one of the two project categories, our project request must meet two or more of the following criteria:
+In addition to belonging to one of the two project categories, your project request must meet the following two criteria:

-	- Work requiring more than thirty-five hours (five working days) of IT resource time
+- Work requires more than thirty-five hours of IT resource time

 - Cost > $5000 (not including IT staff resource time)

 If your request meets the project criteria, make your request: